 During the lockdown period Peloton has reported some interesting figures that indicate the growth in the use of indoor fitness equipment.
 On the 25th March Peloton recorded over one million workouts undertaken worldwide in a single day.
 To top this in April its first 'Live at Home' workout class became the largest ever virtual fitness class with over 23,000 participants.

 Peloton has increased the free trial period for it's services from 30 days to 90 to provide more incentive for people to take up at-home fitness workouts.
 This bumped its digital subscriber numbers from 100,00 to 1.2 million.

-In the Time interview, Foley said: “Six months ago, I think we had around 100,000 digital subscribers to that business.
+In the Time interview (opens in new tab), Foley said: "Six months ago, I think we had around 100,000 digital subscribers to that business.
 And within 45 days, we had I think close to 1.2 million people who had jumped on the trial.
 So it was—call it a 10x increase in engagement.
-In weeks.”
+In weeks."

 In the recent interview Foley has implied that he doesn't see a 'huge rush back to crowded gyms' and has indicated that over the coming months Peloton is working towards dropping the price structure for its Peloton bike, specifically the ability to pay for the equipment over a month-by-month basis.